theelectricbrain/PySeidon/README.md

 * Step 3: from the shell, as superuser/admin, type `python setup.py install`
   or `python setup.py install --user`
 * Step 4: choose to automatically resolve (y) or not (n) the dependencies
-* Finally, in order to test the installation, type `from pyseidon import *` in Ipython shell.
+* Finally, in order to test the installation, type `from pyseidon_dvt import *` in Ipython shell.

 Up-dating:
 * The code will evolve and improve with time.
 To up-date, simply "git pull" or download the package